 Accredited schools now offer a range of undergraduate and graduate degree programs that feature coursework in mobile application development.
-Skip ahead to compare programs or read on for more tips on how to choose the best mobile development degree program for you.
+Read on to compare mobile development degrees and for tips on how to choose the best program.

-Choosing a Mobile Development Degree
+Mobile Development Degree Curriculum

 - Apple iOS & Google Android application development - These two platforms account for over 99% of mobile operating systems in the U.S. so this is where the jobs are. iOS has the edge in America while Android leads globally.